 Credit score reporting corrections

 It is a good practice to verify the credit reports.
 After filing bankruptcy some of the debts might still be listed as ‘unpaid’, which can negatively influence the credit eligibility in the future.
 Also, the debt released should be appropriately reported as ‘included in bankruptcy’ and not ‘dismissal’.
-For understanding your credit report or to know more about bankruptcy or the Chapters, call 888-297-6203 now and address all your questions from in-house experts.
+For understanding your credit report or to know more about bankruptcy or the Chapters, call 888-297-6203 now and address all your questions from in-house professionals.